 As a veteran attorney, Woodke says even though he began balding before 30, finding people to look up to like that really helped him work through it.

 “As my hair was thinning further, I realized I knew guys through work who are bald and are highly motivated individuals,” he says.
 “I figure they haven’t let it affect them, so why should it with me?”

 The last man Men’s Health spoke to, Paul Moynan, says baldness didn’t affect him because he chose to focus his attention on the rest of him.
 He spent multiple tours fighting in the Middle East with the Royal Marines.

 “If you’re looking healthy, if you’re well dressed and you present yourself professionally, there isn’t a woman alive who’s going to look past you because of your hair,” he says.

-Losing hair if often just a part of aging, Moynan says, and it’s out of one’s control.
+The reasons for excessive hair loss are often just aging, Moynan says, and it’s out of one’s control.
 Focusing on other factors a man can bring to the table other than his hair can improve not only the experience of going bald, but his entire life.

 All of the men agreed that women (and the rest of the world) will take men more seriously once they get over the fact that their hair is thinning and focus on other aspects of life.
+The best way to treat baldness is to not even mind it in the first place.
 Overall, they advise that men shouldn’t become insecure over something that they are powerless to stop.